Arizona Cardinals vs. Detroit Lions NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- Arizona has combined with its opponents to score more than 47.5 points in eight of 13 games this season.
+- Arizona and its opponents have combined to score more than 47.5 points in eight of 13 games this season.

-- Detroit has combined with its opponents to score more than 47.5 points in five of 13 games this season.

-- Sunday's total is 2.9 points higher than the combined 44.6 PPG average of the two teams.
+- Sunday's over/under is 2.9 points higher than the combined 44.6 PPG average of the two teams.

-- The 46.7 combined points per game that these two squads have allowed this season are 0.8 fewer than the 47.5 over/under in this contest.
+- The 46.7 combined points per game that these two squads have allowed this season are 0.8 fewer than the 47.5 total in this contest.

-- The average total in Cardinals games this season is 48.4, 0.9 points more than Sunday's over/under of 47.5.
+- The Cardinals and their opponents have scored an average of 48.4 points per game in 2021, 0.9 more than Sunday's total.

-- The 47.5 total in this game is 1.7 points higher than the 45.8 average total in Lions games this season.
+- In 2021, games involving the Lions have averaged a total of 45.8 points, 1.7 fewer than this game's set over/under.

 Cardinals stats and trends

-- Arizona has played 13 games, with nine wins against the spread.
+- In Arizona's 13 games this season, it has nine wins against the spread.

-- This season, the Cardinals won ATS in their only game as a favorite of 13.5 points or more.
+- The Cardinals have been favored by 12.5 points or more once this season and covered the spread.

-- Arizona's games this year have hit the over in 53.8% of its opportunities (seven times in 13 games with a set point total).
+- Arizona's games this year have hit the over seven times in 13 opportunities (53.8%).

+- The Cardinals average 28.2 points per game, comparable to the 27.2 per matchup the Lions allow.

 - When Arizona puts up more than 27.2 points, it is 7-1 against the spread and 8-0 overall.

-- The Cardinals have 13 giveaways this season, while the Lions have 14 takeaways.
+- This year, the Cardinals have 13 turnovers, one fewer than the Lions have takeaways (14).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Lions.